 Refunds / Bad Weather / Illness

 Texas Surf Camps hosts all of its activities outside so we are subject to weather and other elements out oof ur control.
 We DO NOT give refunds for bad weather or for any circumstance out of our control.
 Any request to transfer sessions must be made ahead of the session.
-Credit for any "storm days" may be given for use at a future date (subject to availability).
 Travel insurance is a great backup in case anything were to happen between making your plans all the way thru your trip.

 Please call or send us an email if you have any questions.